CyberbyKayvon/GhostTrack-Analytics/README.md

 # GhostTrack-security-analytics
-Security-first, privacy-aware web analytics for detecting bots, anomalies, and abusive behavior in real time.
+Security analytics that protects your store from bots and fraud

 **Path A: E-commerce Security Analytics**
 - Niche: Online stores